Ruth Olina Lødemel

 Ruth Olina Lødemel (born 18 May 1966 in Volda, Norway) is a Norwegian soprano, dancer, actor and composer.

 Career

 After finishing her Examen artium at "Atlanten videregående skole" (1983–86), Lødemel has studied singing and vocal pedagogy.
-She is a graduate of Norwegian Academy of Music (1986) and Barratt Due Institute of Music (1991), and is in 2013 working on her master's degree in vocals at Høgskulen i Volda.
-Recently in 2013, Lødemel has traveled around with the play "Ervingen" in connection with "Språkåret", a musical play where Lødemel performs her own music together with the guitarist Øystein Dahle Egset.
+She is a graduate of Norwegian Academy of Music (1986), Barratt Due Institute of Music (1991), and Høgskulen i Volda (2014).
+In 2013, Lødemel traveled around with the play "Ervingen" in connection with "Språkåret", a musical play where Lødemel performed her own music together with the guitarist Øystein Dahle Egset.